Green-Software-Foundation/if/src/if-run/builtins/multiply/README.md

 ## Example manifest

 IF users will typically call the plugin as part of a pipeline defined in a manifest file.
-In this case, instantiating the plugin is handled by `ie` and does not have to be done explicitly by the user.
+In this case, instantiating the plugin is handled by `if-run` and does not have to be done explicitly by the user.
 The following is an example manifest that calls `multiply`:

 ```yaml
 name: multiply-demo